is available for Magento® 2

-Enable log file: by enabling the log file, all actions will be logged in var/log/advanced-inventory-dd-mm-YYYY.log
+By enabling the log file, all actions will be logged in:

 Now, you need to create your points of sale and/or warehouses.
-For this, click on Create new point of sale/warehouse.
+For this, click on Create new point of sale/warehouse from:

 Address & Hours

 In the Address & Hours tab, define the address of the warehouse/point of sale.
 Add a phone number and an email address.
-Finally add an image and specify the opening hours if this is a point of sale.
+Finally add an image and specify the opening hours and lunch hours if this is a point of sale.
 Note that if you have filled in the email field, a copy of the email sent to the customer will also be sent to the store when the order is assigned to a point of sale/warehouse.

 Store Views Selection

 In the Store Views Selection tab, define for which store view(s) you want this warehouse/point of sale to be visible.
 You can also make your warehouse/point of sale visible for all store views.

 Customer Group Selection

 In the Customer Group Selection tab, select the group(s) of customers that will be able to see that warehouse/point of sale.
 Here again, you can do what you want and decide to make that warehouse/point of sale visible for retailers only or for all customer groups.

 In the Inventory Settings subtab, you can define the assignation method you want to use between: